-Lebanon Americans roll 20-1
+LYB teams roll into winner’s semis

 For the second straight day, the Americans scored 11 times in the first inning before tacking on nine in the second as they finished with 16 hits.

 Lebanon will face host Sweetwater at 4 p.m.
 CDT Saturday in the winner’s bracket semifinal.
-The Lebanon Nationals took on Dickson in a later game Friday and, with a win, would play at 6 p.m.
-Saturday in the other semifinal.
+The Nationals will also play at 4 in the other semifinal against either Fairview or Decatur County.

 Jaylen Abston pitched two hitless innings with a walk and four strikeouts before Easton Forsyth surrendered a run on a hit and three walks with two strikeouts in the third.